Coat of arms of the University of Toronto

-The coat of arms of the University of Toronto is the primary emblem of the University of Toronto, which is the largest university in Canada.
-It is currently used in several different contexts by the University and can be seen on its own, on the University banner, as part of the heraldic achievement of the University, or featured in the logos of numerous University divisions, as well as the logo of the University as a whole.
+The coat of arms of the University of Toronto is the primary emblem of the University of Toronto, the oldest university in Ontario.
+It is currently used in several different contexts by the University and can be seen on the University banner, as part of the heraldic achievement of the University, or featured in the logos of the University's campuses, faculties, and departments, as well as the logo of the University as a whole.
+The coat of arms is rarely used on its own.

 Despite its varied usage, modification of the coat of arms is extremely rare, as its use is strictly controlled by the University's Office of International, Governmental, and Institutional Relations.
 Several University divisions, notably the colleges, have their own emblems, and they do not regularly use the University coat of arms.

-The motto, which is not itself part of the arms but of the overall heraldic achievement, is velut arbor aevo, Latin for "may it grow as a tree through the ages".
+The motto, which is not itself part of the arms but of the overall heraldic achievement, is velut arbor ævo, Latin for "[may it grow] as a tree through the ages".
 This phrase originates from Horace's Odes, book I, ode 12, line 45: crescit occulto velut arbor ævo fama Marcelli ("the fame of Marcellus grows like a tree over time unseen").